 "These foods have been the craze and have been recommended for the past 20 to 30 years, and we're now discovering that they're not the best for optimal brain performance.
 Increasingly, data is showing that high cholesterol is not the main concern when it comes to overall health and well-being, but rather that it's the inflammation levels in the body that are the primary concern.

 "Having too little fat in the diet, which can lead to low cholesterol and hormone production levels, can increase your risk of sluggish cognitive function and engender potential issues such as a greater susceptibility to depression and suicide.
 Our brain is made up of approximately 60 to 75% fat, and we need to maintain our levels of healthy dietary fats in order to drive optimal brain function and to act as a neurological structure."

 "Drinking diet soda daily can potentially cause the brain to become smaller in size and to function less optimally.
-Experiencing a reduction in brain size can have long-term implications and risks such as creating a predisposition to dementia and other mental health challenges (this is the cumulative effect of drinking diet soda over 7 to 10 years published in the journal, Stroke, through the American Heart Association)."
+Experiencing a reduction in brain size can have long-term implications and risks such as creating a predisposition to dementia and other mental health challenges.
+This is the cumulative effect of drinking diet soda over seven to 10 years."

 "For an entire segment of the population, soy can have a highly inflammatory effect on the body and cause symptoms associated with food sensitivities.
 Over time, soy has become highly processed and over-consumption can intensify its estrogenic properties."